vacp2p/rfc/content/docs/rfcs/26/README.md

 The cryptosystem used is:

 - The elliptic curve secp256k1 with generator `G`.
-- `KDF(k, len)`: the NIST SP 800-56 Concatenation Key Derivation Function
+- `KDF(k, len)`: the NIST SP 800-56 Concatenation Key Derivation Function.
 - `MAC(k, m)`: HMAC using the SHA-256 hash function.
 - `AES(k, iv, m)`: the AES-128 encryption function in CTR mode.

-Notiation used in the following section: `X || Y` denotes concatenation of X and Y.
+Special notation used: `X || Y` denotes concatenation of X and Y.

 Alice wants to send an encrypted message that can be decrypted by Bobs static private key `kB`.
 Alice knows about Bobs static public key `KB`.